Enter the business world faster than ever

 The flexibility you need to succeed.

 Completing a university program while working full-time can present considerable challenges.
-With this in mind, we designed this part-time Certificate to give you the utmost flexibility in balancing your professional and personal responsibilities with your studies.
+With this in mind, we designed this online Certificate to give you the utmost flexibility in balancing your professional and personal responsibilities with your studies.
 You simply won’t find a comparable online program that delivers such a high quality business education in just nine short months.

 Our flexible online program is designed to meet the needs of a wide range of students.
 You will be able to complete the full program entirely online over the course of nine months, without interfering with your full-time work.
 You can take advantage of audio slideshows and activities every week that can be revisited afterwards.